scie-nz/aorist/README.md

 same schema, some being huge tables with real data, and others being downsampled tables used for development.
 These tables should be refered to using the same template.

+This is also very useful in terms of tracking data lineage, on two levels: semantically (how does template Y follow from template X?) and concretely (how does row A in table T1 follow from row B in table T2?).

 ## Back to the SNAP dataset